aseichter2007/ClipboardConqueror/readme.md

    ```
    - ||| "Ahoy Captain, open the airlock, we're coming on board the Clipboard Conqueror"
    ```
    Copy the line above.
-Wait for the notification the paste.
+Wait for the notification to paste the AI response.
 Sometimes my notifications are a little funny but I have about a thousand layers of mess running all the time so it could be something related to streaming stuff.
+Also errors have been reported with linux notification sounds.

    ```
    - |||introduction|